Ashwin1234/CS441LogFileGenerator/README.md

 2) Test to check the time interval

 ## Future work
-A more complex problem can be solved by using the Map/Reduce concept.
+A more complex problem can be solved by using the Map/Reduce concept and deployed in AWS.